GenesisFR/CrouchSprintToggle/README.md

 Right-click: toggle aim
 Left CTRL + F12: pause the script (disable all hotkeys)

+For games run as admin, you must also run the script as admin for it to work.

 ## Limitations

 I've only tested the script in Half-Life 2 and Unity games.
-It will not work in games that prevent keys from being simulated (ex: Gears of War 1).
+It will not work in games that prevent keys from being simulated (ex: games using anti-cheats).